Up to 60% off sofas & mattresses — limited‑time deals.

 Misconception or risk Why it happens What to do instead

-Only looking at overall width Thick arms can add inches without adding usable seating Compare seat width and cushion layout, not just total length
+Only looking at overall width Thick arms can add inches without adding useful seating space.
+Compare seat width and cushion layout, not just total length.

-Measuring only the front door Hall turns, stair angles, and tight diagonals stop delivery Measure every doorway/hallway (width, height, diagonal), then check boxed size
+Measuring only the front door Hall turns, stair angles, elevators, and tight diagonals stop delivery more often than the entry door itself.
+Measure every doorway, hallway, and turn, then compare those numbers with the sofa and boxed dimensions the same way you would measure a sectional sofa.

 Extra Wide Sofa Size Planning That Actually Works